mariyam866/pipelex/docs/pages/quick-start/index.md

 ### Write your first pipeline

-You have to create a `.toml` library file in the `pipelex_libraries/pipelines` directory that will store your pipe definition.
+First, create a `.toml` library file in the `pipelex_libraries/pipelines` directory to store your pipe definition.
 Run `pipelex init-libraries` to create this directory if it doesn't exist.
 For now, keep all your pipeline definitions inside that folder only.

 `character.toml`